argoproj/argo-events/docs/validating-admission-webhook.md

 3. Spec deleting validation.

-The webhook valiates EventBus objects deleting behaivor, any EventBus with EventSource or Sensor connected can not be deleted.
+The webhook valiates EventBus objects deleting behaivor, any EventBus with EventSource or Sensor connected can not be deleted, this prevents some unexpected disasters from happening.

 ```sh
 kcl delete eventbus default